getml/reflect-cpp/docs/supported_formats/parquet.md

 ## Loading and saving

-You can also load and save to disc using a very similar syntax:
+You can also load and save to disk using a very similar syntax:

 ```cpp
 const rfl::Result<std::vector<Person>> result = rfl::parquet::load<std::vector<Person>>("/path/to/file.parquet");